DeviesDevelopment/blog/content/posts/2022-12-30_upgrading-libraries-in-your-android-project:-a-quick-and-easy-guide.md

 It's also a good idea to keep an eye on the documentation and release notes for the library that you are using.
 These resources can provide valuable information about new features, deprecated APIs, and known issues that you may encounter while using the library.

+## Summary

-In summary, if you encounter errors or deprecated code after upgrading a library in your gradle file, try to understand the problem and then work on a solution.
+- If you encounter errors or deprecated code after upgrading a library in your gradle file, try to understand the problem and then work on a solution.
-If necessary, you can also consider downgrading to an earlier version of the library or checking the documentation for more information.
+- If necessary, you can also consider downgrading to an earlier version of the library or checking the documentation for more information.
+- Don't hesitate to ask for help.

 Stay vigilant, and happy coding!